simonmonk/raspirobotboard3/README.md

 # API Reference

 ## General
 The library implements a class called RRB2.
 This is only available for Python 2 and any Python programs that you write that use the libaray must be run as a super user.
-I.e.

-`sudo python myProgram.py'

 To import the library and create an instance of the class, put this at the top of your Python program.